CBUnmanned/CBU-Stamp-H743-Flight-Controller/README.md

 # CBUnmanned H743 Stamp

-The [CBUnmanned H743 Stamp](https://cbunmanned.com/store) is a flight controller based on the FMUv6 standards & is designed for low volume OEMs as a drop in way to add ArduPilot to their custom hardware builds.
+The [CBUnmanned H743 Stamp](https://cbunmanned.com/store) is a flight controller loosely based on the FMUv6 standards & is designed for low volume OEMs as a drop in way to add ArduPilot to their custom hardware builds.
 It is a part of CBUnmanned's wider ["Stamp" Eco-System](https://cbunmanned.com), which brings together all the typical avionics hardware into a neat custom carrier PCB.
 Mounting footprints and symbols are available along with examples of basic usage on the  [Wiki](https://wiki.cbunmanned.com).

 ![H743StampFront&Back](H743StampFront&Back.png "H743FB")